Stephanie Avakian: 2020

 Under Avakian, trading was suspended when questions arose about integrity and adequacy of information in the marketplace by which there were six COVID-related actions were a fraud.
 Avakian continued to emphasize safeguarding information, privacy of information, and abuse of the markets being volatile.
 Moreover, she was in charge of the Coronavirus Steering Committee where she took care of COVID-19 misconducts in the market.
 Avakian, under pressure of the pandemic, continued her leadership role virtually, working on keeping American Investors safe throughout the pandemic.
 By the end of 2020, Stephanie Avakian ended her tenure.

 2022

 In early December 2022 she took on Caroline Ellison, former CEO of Alameda Research as her client at law firm WilmerHale.

 Personal life

 Relationships and family

-Stephanie Avakian married Howard Heiss on October 26, 2002 in Manhattan a year after they met at a business meeting in Manhattan in August 2001.
+Stephanie Avakian married Howard Heiss on October 26, 2002, in Manhattan, having met at a business meeting in Manhattan in August 2001.